softike/SlicerDataAnalyzer/README.md

 - `--slicer-extra-arg`: forward additional flags to Slicer (defaults to `--no-main-window`; drop it if you need screenshots).
 - `--dry-run`: print the resolved commands without launching Slicer.
 Every invocation automatically enables `--compute-stem-scalars` and `--export-stem-screenshots` on the loader.
 - Implant-specific rotations are applied automatically: detected Mathys stems get `--post-rotate-z-180`, while Johnson Corail/Actis stems get both `--pre-rotate-z-180` and `--post-rotate-z-180` so the loader receives the same arguments you would pass manually.
+- `--exit-after-run`: close each Slicer instance automatically after its screenshots finish (handy when a GUI window would otherwise block the batch).